 Although the Trump administration rescinded its guidance on worker misclassification earlier this year and appears to have otherwise taken a “softer approach” to misclassification enforcement, California employers should remain diligent in properly classifying their workers and should not allow lax federal enforcement to lead to similarly lax corporate policies.
 California employers remain subject to strict laws governing worker misclassification.
 California law presumes that all workers who render services for another are non-exempt employees unless employers prove that they are independent contractors or exempt employees.
 Cal.
 Lab.
 Code § 3357.
 Employers who willfully misclassify their workers can be subject to steep penalties.

 I provided an update on the August 2017 decision by the Eighth Circuit Court of Appeals ruling that a picketing worker from Cooper Tire should not have been fired for yelling racist insults at a busload of African-American replacement workers.
 The Eighth Circuit’s decision affirmed the National Labor Relations Board’s (NLRB) decision that the company violated the law when it refused to reinstate the worker and ordered the company to reinstate the picketing worker with full back pay.
 In the article, I outline the case background and the various appeals, ending with analysis of the most recent decision.

-The full article, “NLRA Protects Striker’s Racists Insults,” was published in the November 2017 issue of HR Professionals and is available online.
+The full article, “NLRA Protects Striker’s Racists Insults,” was published in the November 2017 issue of HR Professionals.